 Q: If slavery is damaging, do you think there should be this shameful look at it?

-I would say heightening real connections with other people, trying to educate ourselves, so that way we’re all kind of on the same page and can at least have an agreement on basic facts before opinions get thrown into it.
+I would say heightening real connections with other people and trying to educate ourselves, so that way we’re all kind of on the same page and can at least have an agreement on basic facts before opinions get thrown into it.
 You know, that’s a good start.